last-rev-llc/contentful-ui-extensions/src/extensions/LocaleZooms/README.md

-# Last Rev: LocalizationLookup
+# Last Rev: LocaleZooms

-The Last Rev LocalizationLookup extension can be used to create a simple JSON object to store different locales with zoom ids.
+The Last Rev LocaleZooms extension can be used to create a simple JSON object to store different locales with zoom ids.
 You can add, edit, and/or delete as many JSON fields as you would like.

 ## Setup Instructions